Pandappuccino/sdv-npc-aelin/README.md

 - **Seasonal Designs:** By default, Aelin has seasonal designs that change with each season.
 However, you can disable this if you prefer.
 - **Default Design:** If Seasonal Designs has been disabled, you can define which appearance Aelin uses instead.
 By default, he will use his Summer sprites.
 - **Alternative Gift Tastes:** By default, Aelin has *very* specific tastes.
 This toggle loads a different set, making it slightly easier to befriend him.
-- **Move Into Apartment:** If **Pelican Valley Loft** is installed, the player can toggle whether or not Aelin moves into an apartment to be closer to Pelican Town.
-By default, he does not move in.

 ## Mod Compatibility
 I've been working hard to make sure this mod is compatible with various mods.
 For the most part, the biggest compatibility options are gift tastes: I actually went through the mods I use to add specific tastes that match his default tastes.
 The mod has built-in compatibility for the following mods:
 - **[Stardew Valley Expanded](https://www.nexusmods.com/stardewvalley/mods/3753):** Because of the way the Secret Woods and Cindersap Forest maps get changed, there is a patch built-in to change the location of the Hidden Grove.
 There are also built-in gift tastes.
 - **[Mobile Phone](https://www.nexusmods.com/stardewvalley/mods/6523):** For immersion and lore reasons, Aelin does *not* have a phone until a certain point in his relationship events, and so he cannot be called or call the player.
-- **[Pelican Valley Loft](https://www.nexusmods.com/stardewvalley/mods/30295):** After a certain point, if enabled in the config, Aelin can move into an apartment to be able to visit Pelican Town!

 ## NPC Interactions
 Aelin has built-in interactions with some other custom NPCs I like to use!
 If you have these NPCs installed, there are additional patches for events and dialogue: